 The European continent attracts millions of foreign visitors every year.
 Currently, there are more than 60 countries that do not need a visa to travel to Europe.
 However, it is worth clarifying that citizens of these countries are exempt from obtaining a Schengen visa to enter the Schengen Area.
 In order to visit countries outside the Schengen Zone it is necessary to contact the respective embassy.
 The United Kingdom, for example, has other entry requirements than the requirements established by the Schengen Area.
-In the year 2021, citizens of these visa exempt countries will be required to obtain an ETIAS visa to travel to Schengen member countries.
+In the year 2021, citizens of these visa exempt countries will be required to obtain an ETIAS visa waiver to travel to Schengen member countries.

 Citizens from the following 62 countries can travel to the Schengen Zone for periods of up to 90 days without having to process a visa.
 Travelers exempt from a European visa need to travel with a valid passport from one of the following countries: